sadli-mrcagney/pyclub/README.rst

 Redo Challenge 1, but use `the latest Brisbane GTFS feed <http://gtfs.s3.amazonaws.com/translink-seq_20140717_0348.zip>`_, which has no distance data.

-Suggestion: use utm and Shapely to calculate trip distance.
+Tip: Use utm and Shapely to calculate trip distance.